ColeWill/project-2/README.md

 Unsolved Problems

 Saving session data, so that individual users have their own collection in the Database.
 This would allow them to have a unique collection of qoutes.

+Want to remove pink flash message bar from the top of the login page